WOSS. Women Scientists Support Grant

 - The fellowship can only be granted in connection with a CRG contract (independent of funding source).

 - Duration of the grant is up to 1 year related to the length of the contract.
-The grantee may apply for prolongation of the grant for 1 more year.

 - Excellent women scientist, hired at CRG as a PhD student or Post-doc